markusMM/audioBSSwICA/README.md

 If you want to find out how well this reconstruction listens, try the "main_BSS.m" scipt yourself!
 It will play you the results at the end after a few beeps ^^!

+## Installation

+### requirements

+It is important for you to have at least Matlab v2010a installed and successfully running.
+A few functions, like *FFT*, are still dependent in the following package:

+- Signal Procesing Library for Matlab

+### instruction

+Just clone the repo and run the examples.
+Plus, you could learn some Matlab syntax to use some functions right ahead by your own and improve the code for you needs.
+(Note that array indices here are biased by the vector object and have the notation "A(1:N)" for the first N elements of A for example!)

+## License

+This project is open source.
+Beside of Matlab itself, which is licensed under Mathworks (c), this projects source code is licensed under the GNU license for open and free software / code.
+Feel free to reuse and modify this code, but don't forget to eventuall mention this place and give feedback!

 ## Credits

 Markus Meister : university of Oldenburg (Olb) - Division for Machine Learning (H4A) (former student worker)